 Pamela is Senior Lecturer in Voice and Acting within the School of Music and Performing Arts at Bath Spa University.
 She gained her Ph.D. on ‘Impersonation’ from the School of Theatre, Film and Dance at UNSW, Sydney.
 Since then she has published on performance and critical theory, opera and voice studies, including the co-editing of Opera Indigene: Re/presenting First Nations and Indigenous Cultures (Ashgate, 2011).Two subsequent book projects on performance, opera and voice studies included her editorship of The Legacy of Opera (Rodopi, 2013) and Cathy Berberian: Pioneer of Contemporary Vocality (Ashgate, 2014).
 Other publications examine theories of autofacture and self-fashioning in the work of Cindy Sherman for the International Journal of the Arts in Society and the Situationist influences upon urban landscapes in The People’s Republic of Stokes Croft, Bristol for Performance Paradigm.
 Most recently, she has published on the cultural and nationalist politics of vocal pedagogic history for Routledge’s Voice Studies: Critical Approaches to Process, Performance and Experience.
 From 2010 to 2014, Pamela served as Convenor-elect of the Music Theatre Working Group of the International Federation for Theatre Research.
 She is on the editorial board of the forthcoming Journal of Interdisciplinary Voice Studies.

-Contact: